 Tips to keep Poppadom's Crispy

-If you are wondering why my last night’s poppadoms are not crunchy, it is because they are exposed to air.
-To revive them, Heat up a frying pan without any oil.
-Dry fry them for a few seconds on each side.
-They will be as crispy as they were last night.
+If you're wondering why your poppadoms from last night aren't crispy, it's because they've been exposed to air.
+To revive them, heat up a frying pan without any oil and dry-fry them for a few seconds on each side.
+This will restore their crispiness.

 How to make Easy Poppadoms ( just like Curry house)?